How to Measure AI Search Readiness for Your Website (Step-by-Step)

 Two Kinds of Measurement: Accuracy vs. Predictive Validity

-There's a distinction that most AI SEO tools gloss over.
-Measurement accuracy means your tool correctly detects what it claims to detect.
+There is a distinction most AI SEO tools gloss over.
+Measurement accuracy means a tool correctly detects what it claims to detect.
 Does the site have Schema.org markup?
 Is robots.txt blocking GPTBot?
 Is the content server-rendered?
 These are binary, verifiable facts.

 Predictive validity means those measurements actually predict the outcome you care about.
 In this case: will an LLM cite your site?